onnovalkering/brane/docs/quickstart/2-decode-from-base64.md

 $ brane build container.yml
 ```

-This is the second way of creating custom functions for Brane.
+__Note__: This is the second way of creating custom functions for Brane.

 ## View local packages
 Let's view the packages that we have created so far (Fig. 1):